There are many reasons to visit Thailand. Chiang Mai is one of the best reasons.

 Founded in 1296, Thailand’s unofficial second city of Chiang Mai attracts visitors from all over the world with its blissful calm and laid-back vibe to relax and recharge.
 Despite being the second largest city after Bangkok, Chiang Mai is still more like a sleepy country town with rice fields and lush green forests just a short drive from the historic center.

 Chiang Mai served as the capital of the Lanna Kingdom when it fell to Burmese in 1558.
-More than 300 serene Buddhist temples, or wats, showcase Thai rich culture, history, and talents of local artists through their unique and beautiful architecture.
+More than 300 serene Buddhist temples, or wats, showcase Thai rich culture, history, traditional crafts, and talents of local artists through their unique and beautiful architecture.

 I visited Chiang Mai on my Thailand trip in August.
 I spent two days just to see some of the best temples in Chiang Mai.
 My visits gave me the answer to many of my questions about the critical role of Buddhism in Thailand.
 All the temples are just spectacular in architecture and are great for storytellers of the old time in Chiang Mai.